aliasyeda/END-TO-END-DATA-SCIENCE-PROJECT/README.md

 -Download the datasets from Google Drive

--Open fake_news_detection.ipynb and run the cells
+-Open fake_news_model.ipynb and run the cells

 ## ✅ Project Status